vitessio/website/content/en/docs/16.0/reference/features/vschema.md

 If `column_list_authoritative` is false or not specified, then VTGate will treat the list of columns as partial and will not automatically expand open-ended constructs like `select *`.

+Vtgates also have the capability to track the schema changes and populate the columns list on its own.
+To know more about this feature, read [here](../schema-tracking).

 ### Advanced usage

 The examples/demo also shows more tricks you can perform: